This post may contain affiliate links. Read our disclosure page for full details.

 Why is Love So Hard?

 It also reminds us that love is not necessarily easy.
 (Another myth by the way.
 Love goes through seasons and challenges and while there are periods of bliss and fun, oftentimes, love is difficult and painful.
-This is normal, even in a happy relationship).
+This is normal, even in happy relationships).

 If love is natural to us as people, and it’s a choice we are able to make, then why is love still so darn difficult?
 Again, it’s probably because it involves human beings.
 We’re not just flawed, we’re also wounded, and we bring baggage aplenty to our relationships.